Skip to Content

 13. Temporary Structure – a physical object that is intended to convey a particular message.
 Temporary structures may be props and displays, such as coffins, crates, crosses, cages, and statues; furniture and furnishings, such as desks, tables, bookcases, and cabinets; shelters, such as tents, boxes, shanties, and other enclosures; and other objects.
 Persons may not inhabit, sleep in, camp in, or use a temporary structure as a shelter, unless prior approval is given.

-14. Time, Place, Manner – public institutions may impose restrictions on expressive activity related to the time, place, and manner.
+14. Time, Place, Manner – Public institutions may impose restrictions on expressive activity related to the time, place, and manner.
 Such restrictions must satisfy a three-prong test outlined by the United States Supreme Court:

 1. be content-neutral and viewpoint-neutral;